BookGen/ArchiveStyle/README.md

 # You can use lists and HTML in the following properties:
 ArchiveStyle:
+  metadata:
     rating: "The rating of your work (e.g., Mature)"
-  warnings: "Any content warnings for your work"
+    warning: "Any content warnings for your work"
     category: "F/F, Other, etc."
     fandom: "Fandom name(s)"
     relationship: "Relationship pairings"
     character: "Characters in the fic"
     tagged: "Additional tags"
   clickthrough: |
     If set, this adds a clickthrough disclaimer for viewing the content.
   summary: |